 The slightly longer tail actually improves the overall look for me and combined with the new 2020 paint-jobs, the Svartpilen 401 remains one of the most stylish lightweight bikes on the market.

 Previously this was a bike that felt like a bit of a fashion statement with its price a bit on the high side compared to its rivals.
-However, from what I can see the 2020 pre-orders are going for around the 5 grand mark which indicates this one is going to be a lot more competitive, especially as it retains all of its premium features like the slipper clutch, Bosch ABS and ride by wire.
+Priced at £4,299, it retains all of its premium features like the slipper clutch, Bosch ABS and ride by wire.

 |Engine Type||Liquid-cooled, single-cylinder, 4-stroke|

 |Front Brake||Radial fixed disc Ø 300mm, four-piston caliper|